ajn96/iSensor-SPI-Buffer/README.md

 SPI transactions will be classified as "read" or "write" by the SPI buffer board the same as the iSensor IMU SPI protocol.
 A write operation is signaled by setting the MSB of each 16-bit word.
 The upper 8 bits of the 16-bit transaction contain the register address to be written to as well as the read/write bit.
 The lower 8 bits of the 16-bit transaction contain the data to be written.

 A single read request transmitted to the SPI buffer on the slave interface will result in *two* SPI transactions sent to the IMU on the master interface.
 The first transaction sends the register read request to the IMU and the second reads the requested register contents data back from the IMU.
 The requested IMU register is then loaded into the SPI buffer user SPI transmit buffer so that it is available to the user on the next user SPI transaction.
 For write transactions, a single write command will be sent to the IMU.
 The data resulting from the write transaction is then loaded into the SPI buffer user SPI transmit buffer.
 Unlike the read operation, a write operation will not automatically generate an additional SPI transaction.
-The diagram below shows the IMU SPI passthrough process for a register read operation.
+The diagram below shows the IMU SPI pass-through process for a register read operation.

 ![SPI Passthrough](https://raw.githubusercontent.com/ajn96/iSensor-SPI-Buffer/master/img/spi_passthrough.JPG)